-Canned Reports: Pre-built reports stored in a report library and intended for general use.
+Pre-built reports stored in a report library and intended for general use.
 They may or may not be parameterized, and their core definitions cannot be altered.

-Ad Hoc Reports: Reports created for a specific occasion rather than for general use.
+Reports created for a specific occasion rather than for general use.

 Ad Hoc Reporting Example

 The value of ad hoc is in its flexibility and expediency.
 Bob is the regional sales manager for a magazine company, and he uses an application called MagaZone to keep track of all his team’s ad sales.
-MagaZone’s reporting suite includes a premade parameterized sales report that will show him how much each member of his team has sold into which publications over a specified period of time, but he needs more detailed information this month.
+MagaZone’s reporting suite includes a premade parameterized sales report that will show him how much each member of his team has sold into which publications over a specified period in real-time, but he needs more detailed information this month.